semaphoreci/docs/docs/guided-tour/creating-your-first-pipeline.md

 ## Configuring promotions

-A promotion is a way of connecting multiple pipelines to create a complex workflow.
-You can use promotions to deploy software to staging and production environments.
+_Promotions_ are junction blocks in your larger workflow.
+Promotions are commonly used for deployment builds in different environments such as staging or production.
 Using promotions, you can create multiple branches for your CI/CD process.

 Clicking the **add promotion** button will create a brand new pipeline.
 By default, promotions must be started manually, but enabling automatic promotion option brings up a box where you can type in autostart conditions.
 For more details, check the [conditions](https://docs.semaphoreci.com/reference/conditions-reference/) reference page.

 ![Adding a promotion](./creating-your-first-pipeline/promotion.png)

+## Secrets

 Your deployment jobs may need sensitive information to work.
 For instance, you may need to import SSH keys, usernames, password, or API keys.

-The safest way of storing sensitive information in Semaphore is with secrets.
+_Secrets_ are used to store and retrieve sensitive data such as API keys, which should never be committed to source control.
+Semaphore securely manages sensitive data for use in blocks via encrypted environment variables or files.

 Secrets are defined globally in your organization and imported in a block by checking them in the **secrets** section.
 For more details, check the [secrets](https://docs.semaphoreci.com/essentials/using-secrets/) reference page.

 ## Next steps